YOU CAN ALWAYS BE SAFER

 Photographs taken after the accident revealed that the trunk of the tree was extensively decayed.
 McGinn sued the City, arguing it was negligent in failing to inspect the tree for disease, decay, and structural defects, and in violating a city ordinance making it unlawful for a landowner to permit a dangerous tree to stand.
 The City countered that McGinn was contributorily negligent and that the storm, which could not have been reasonably anticipated, caused the tree to fall.
 The trial court rendered judgment in favor of McGinn and awarded $5 million in damages.

 The City appealed.

 Normally, governmental units are liable under ordinary negligence principles for injuries or damages which result from a tree falling onto a public road from land in possession of a governmental unit.
-In this case, while McGinn was correct that the City had violated an ordinance rendering it unlawful for any property owner to permit diseased or structurally weak tree from standing upon his property, the violation was at most evidence of negligence, and did not impose strict liability upon the City.
-Rather, negligence must be measured against particular set of facts and circumstances present in each case, and the utility of the City’s conduct has to be measured against the magnitude of the risk.
+In this case, while McGinn was correct that the City had violated an ordinance rendering it unlawful for any property owner to permit a diseased or structurally weak tree to stand on his property, the violation was at most evidence of negligence and did not impose strict liability upon the City.
+Rather, negligence must be measured against a particular set of facts and circumstances present in each case, and the utility of the City’s conduct has to be measured against the magnitude of the risk.